particle-iot/app-notes/AN017-Tracker-CAN/README.md

 As the signals are differential you don't need to connect GND for CAN bus.

+## Termination Resistors

+The CAN bus requires termination resistors, typically 120 ohms on each end of the CAN bus to prevent reflection of the signal.

+In some cases, you will attach the Tracker One or Tracker SoM in the middle of the CAN bus, so no additional termination will be necessary.

+If you are attaching the Tracker to a vehicle OBD-II port, you may not need to add termination as the diagnostic connector may already include termination and be sufficient.

+If you are directly connecting another CAN module to the Tracker you will have to add termination resistors on both ends.
+The Tracker SoM and Tracker One do not contain 120 ohm termination resistors.

 ### Getting the Tracker Edge Firmware

 The Tracker Edge firmware can be downloaded from Github: